 A Gradual Graduation To Meat

 At five weeks of age, though, their jaws and digestive system have not yet developed enough to chew and digest raw meat.
 So, a pup’s first taste of meat comes in the form of regurgitated meat brought back by the adults in the pack.
-When the adult wolves come back from a hunt, the pups instinctively ‘ask’ for food.
-They do this by whining, pawing, and licking the adult’s mouth.
+So wolves don't bring back their prey to the den: the adult pack members swallow meat and when they come back from a hunt, the pups instinctively ‘ask’ for food.
+They do this by adopting a completely different body language, whining, pawing, and licking the adult’s mouth.
 This behavior causes the older wolves to regurgitate or throw up portions of the food already present in their stomach.
 As disgusting as this may sound to us, it is a foolproof way for the wolves to bring back food to the pups safely.
 Also, the half-eaten food is easier for the wolf pups to tear into and digest.

 For the next 3 to 4 weeks, wolf pups alternate between eating regurgitated meat and drinking their mother’s milk.
 The mother wolf fully weans her pups only when they are 8 to 10 weeks old.
 Once weaned, the pups can move on to eating raw meat by themselves.
 This period is when the pack moves away from the den, and the pups start going on short hunting trips with the rest of their family.
 Even so, they begin to actively participate in hunts only once they are around eight months old.